jccriado/matchingtools/doc/integration.rst

 Integration
 ===========

-.. currentmodule:: effective.integration
+.. currentmodule:: matchtools.integration

-.. note:: This section assumes that the classes and functions from :mod:`effective.integration` that it uses are in the namespace.
+.. note:: This section assumes that the classes and functions from :mod:`matchtools.integration` that it uses are in the namespace.
    To import all the classes and functions that appear here do::

-      from effective.integration import (
+      from matchtools.integration import (
           RealScalar, ComplexScalar, RealVector, ComplexVector,
 	  VectorLikeFermion, MajoranaFermion, integrate)